Queensland’s Summer Playground

 🌿 Tamborine Mountain

 The Tamborine Rainforest Skywalk — a 40-metre cantilever bridge above Cedar Creek — is the headline attraction.
-But the full picture includes Gallery Walk at Eagle Heights (50+ boutiques, cellar doors, and the Eagle Heights Hotel), the world’s only purpose-built Glow Worm Caves, and Witches Falls Winery.
-See our complete Tamborine Mountain guide.
+But the full picture includes Gallery Walk at Eagle Heights (50+ boutiques, cellar doors, and the Eagle Heights Hotel), Australia’s only purpose-built Glow Worm Caves at Cedar Creek Estate, and Witches Falls Winery.
+See our complete Tamborine Mountain guide and Tamborine waterfalls round-up.
+Wine lovers should pair this with our Mount Tamborine wine tour.

 🍀 Lamington National Park

 Part of the Gondwana Rainforests World Heritage Area — the most significant subtropical rainforest ecosystem in the world.
 O’Reilly’s Rainforest Retreat and Binna Burra Lodge are the two main access points.
-The Border Track (21.4km) connects them through ancient Antarctic beech trees.
+The Border Track (21.4km) connects them through ancient Antarctic beech and 1,500-year-old Brush Box.
+Our full Lamington, O’Reilly’s & Vineyard tour guide has the day-trip detail.

 ✨ Springbrook National Park

-The Natural Bridge — a cave with a waterfall through its roof — houses a glowworm colony visible at dusk for free.
-Purling Brook Falls is spectacular.
+The Natural Bridge — a cave with a waterfall through its roof — houses a glow-worm colony visible at dusk for free.
+Purling Brook Falls (109m) is spectacular.
 The cool-climate plateau of Springbrook is a remarkable contrast to the coast just 1.5 hours away.
+Full details in our Springbrook National Park 2026 guide.

 5. Urban Adventures: Brisbane Day Trip

 Just an hour north lies Brisbane, Queensland’s riverside capital — a city that complements the Gold Coast’s beach energy with culture, dining, and the extraordinary South Bank precinct.
-Spend a day at the South Bank Parklands, swim at Streets Beach (the only man-made beach in a CBD in the world), ride the free CityHopper ferry to see the skyline from the river, and visit the Gallery of Modern Art (GoMA) — one of Australia’s most outstanding contemporary art galleries.
-The G:link light rail connects Surfers Paradise directly to the Gold Coast Airport, and a Queensland Rail train then reaches Brisbane in under 90 minutes — no car required.
-See our Day Trips from Brisbane guide for more ideas.
+Spend a day at the South Bank Parklands, swim at Streets Beach (one of the few man-made beaches built into a CBD anywhere in the world), ride the free CityHopper ferry to see the skyline from the river, and visit the Gallery of Modern Art (GoMA) — one of Australia’s most outstanding contemporary art galleries.
+The G:link light rail connects Surfers Paradise to Helensvale, where Queensland Rail trains reach Brisbane Central in roughly 80 minutes — no car required.
+See our Day Trips from Brisbane guide for more ideas, and the Gold Coast Day Trip itinerary for the reverse route.

 6. Hidden Gems & Local Favourites